FrenchTechLead/ftl-astro/src/pages/posts/tech/20220430-use-svg-as-templates-of-your-angular-components.md

 Cons of using Angular SVG Components
 ----
 On the other hand, you can have some disadvantages when using Angular SVG Components.
-1. The maintance of the template is more difficult.
+1. The maintenance of the template is more difficult.
 2. Little changes on the mockup might cause big ones on the template (No automatic calculations are done on the rendering phase to position the elements).
 3. You create a dependency on the UI team that provides the mockup.
 4. You need to mannually handle zoom events. (this is covred by JS diagram libraries out of the box).